Flat-Pack/MapVis/README.md

 # QLD Map Visualisation

-A template for visualising assets within an area on a map
+A template for visualising assets within an area on a map.
+Currently mapped with Queenland locations.

 ## Usage
 - Click on the map to draw an area
 - Typical panning, zooming controls apply

-## TODO
+## Thanks
-- Add a data layer that overlaps the outlined area and displays assets within the boundaries
+- Built with Leaflet